-- This scenario typically suggests that you have a large raccoon problem, or it will price in even more significant raccoon damage repair, decontamination and waste clean-up, re-insulation, entry point seal-up and other services may cost extra depending on the severity of the infestation.
+- This scenario typically suggests that you have a large raccoon problem.
+Raccoon damage repair, decontamination and waste clean-up, re-insulation, entry point seal-up and other services may cost extra depending on the severity of the infestation.

 As part of your control program, it’s vital to have qualified specialists come and clean up the mess after the raccoon removal is finished.
-It’s likely that your raccoons have actually damaged or spoiled the insulation, and it will need to be replaced.
+It’s likely that the raccoons have damaged or spoiled the insulation, and it will need to be replaced.

 Raccoon Damage Repair, and Entry Point Seal-up

-Once your professional removes a raccoon, you need to make certain that more houseguests can not get in.
-A solid netting solution, chimney cap, or various other barrier will keep this problem from occurring once more.
+Once our professional team removes a raccoon, we make certain that no more unwanted house guests can get in.
+A solid netting solution, chimney cap, or various other barriers will keep this problem from occurring again.